 What you need to know

-- Facebook's new photo transfer tool is now rolling out to users in the U.S. and Canada.
+- Facebook's new photo transfer tool is now rolling out to users around the world.

 - The tool lets you easily transfer all your Facebook photos and videos to Google Photos.